 - From the Drafts view you can now pick up a draft message where you left off to update it or select when you wish to send it.

 Step 1: Message

-- Select the devices (iOS and/or Android) you'd like to send the push notification to.
+- Select the devices (Any combination of iOS, iOS Private App Store, Android or Web App) you'd like to send the push notification to.

 - Enter a Message Title if you wish.
 This will be slightly more larger and bold to signify the title or subject of the message.

 - Enter the text of the message.
 Apple limits push notifications to be less than 2kb in size, so we have build in restrictions here.

 Subscriptions and Users/Groups selected (This will affect applications on Orange or newer source code)